dsaw/MyCodingDocs/JS/YDKJS_thisObjProto.md

   * A rule of thumb, avoid using both styles of code. stick to either traditional `this` or lexical `this`.
 * Object
   * Objects come in literal form and constructed form.
 The constructed form is rarely used.
   * There are primary types and built in objects in JS.
-Many built in objects like `String`, `Number` are related to it's primitive counterparts.
+Many built in objects like `String`, `Number` are related to its primitive counterparts.
 They are just built-in functions.
-  *
+  * Object contents can be accessed in two ways - "key" access `obj['a']` or "property" access `obj.a` .
+The former can take any UTF-8 compatible string as the "key".
+  * There is no concept of a method in JS, if a function is 'part' of an object, it is just property access.
+  * Properties can be added to `Array` type without changing the length of array.